jj-shen99/scalability_analysis_agentic_ai/docs/scalability_analysis_framework_paper.md

-# A Comprehensive Framework for Scalability Analysis of Agentic AI Systems
+# A Comprehensive Framework for Scalability Analysis of Distributed Software Applications

 ## Abstract

-As artificial intelligence systems evolve toward more autonomous and agentic behaviors, understanding their scalability characteristics becomes crucial for deployment in production environments.
-This paper presents a comprehensive framework for analyzing the scalability characteristics of agentic AI systems through performance testing data analysis.
+As distributed software applications become increasingly complex and resource-intensive, understanding their scalability characteristics becomes crucial for deployment in production environments.
+This paper presents a comprehensive open-source framework for analyzing the scalability characteristics of distributed software applications through performance testing data analysis.
 The framework implements multiple mathematical models including Amdahl's Law, Gustafson's Law, and the Universal Scalability Law (USL) to provide insights into system performance under varying loads and resource allocations.
 We demonstrate the framework's effectiveness through two detailed case studies that reveal critical scalability patterns and optimization opportunities.
-The framework generates multi-format reports with advanced visualizations, enabling data-driven decisions for resource allocation and system optimization in agentic AI deployments.
+The framework generates multi-format reports with advanced visualizations, enabling data-driven decisions for resource allocation and system optimization in distributed deployments.
+The framework is available as open source at https://github.com/jj-shen99/scalability_analysis_agentic_ai.

-**Keywords:** Scalability Analysis, Agentic AI, Performance Testing, Universal Scalability Law, Distributed Systems
+**Keywords:** Scalability Analysis, Distributed Systems, Performance Testing, Universal Scalability Law, Software Engineering

 ## 1. Introduction

-The emergence of agentic artificial intelligence systems—AI systems capable of autonomous decision-making and goal-directed behavior—has introduced new challenges in understanding and predicting their scalability characteristics.
-Unlike traditional software systems, agentic AI systems exhibit complex behaviors that can vary significantly under different resource configurations and load conditions.
+The increasing complexity of distributed software applications—systems that span multiple nodes, services, and geographic locations—has introduced new challenges in understanding and predicting their scalability characteristics.
+Unlike monolithic applications, distributed systems exhibit complex behaviors that can vary significantly under different resource configurations and load conditions.
 This complexity necessitates sophisticated analysis tools that can model and predict system behavior across various scaling scenarios.

 Scalability analysis has long been a cornerstone of system performance evaluation, with foundational work by Amdahl (1967) establishing the theoretical limits of parallel processing.
 However, the unique characteristics of agentic AI systems—including their adaptive behaviors, resource-intensive computations, and complex inter-component communications—require specialized analysis approaches that extend beyond traditional scalability models.

-This paper introduces a comprehensive framework specifically designed for analyzing the scalability characteristics of agentic AI systems.
+This paper introduces a comprehensive open-source framework specifically designed for analyzing the scalability characteristics of distributed software applications.
 The framework processes performance testing data from tools like Apache JMeter and applies multiple mathematical models to understand system behavior under varying resource allocations.
 By implementing Amdahl's Law, Gustafson's Law, and the Universal Scalability Law, the framework provides a multi-faceted view of system scalability that enables informed decision-making for resource allocation and optimization.

 ## 2. Background and Related Work